 - All other factors

 Decisions on applications are made on an ongoing basis during the late Fall and early Spring semesters.
 Early applications are strongly encouraged.
-All applications for Fall admission should be received before December 15 for the biochemistry program and January 15 for the chemistry program.
+All applications for Fall admission should be received before December 15 for both the biochemistry program and the chemistry program.
 Applications received after the deadline can be considered after contacting the Director of Graduate Admissions.
-Accepted applicants are required to make a formal decision on their offer by April 15th.
+Accepted applicants are required to make a formal decision by April 15th.